mlflow/mlflow/docs/source/llms/tracing/index.rst

 **What is captured?**

-If we navigate to the MLflow UI, we can see that the trace decorator captures the following information:
+If we navigate to the MLflow UI, we can see that the trace decorator automatically captured the following information, in addition to the basic metadata associated with any span (start time, end time, status, etc):

 - **Inputs**: In the case of our decorated function, this includes the state of all input arguments (including the default `z` value that is applied).
 - **Response**: The output of the function is also captured, in this case the result of the addition and subtraction operations.